DebbyNiola/Statistical_analysis/README.md

 # Hypothesis-Testing
-A collection of hypothesis tests carried out using sample data on R
+A collection of hypothesis tests carried out using sample data on R/Python